jaypipes/ghw/README.md

 * `ghw.Disk.SizeBytes` contains the amount of storage the disk provides
 * `ghw.Disk.PhysicalBlockSizeBytes` contains the size of the physical blocks used on the disk, in bytes
+* `ghw.Disk.IsRemovable` contains a boolean indicating if the disk drive is removable
 * `ghw.Disk.DriveType` is the type of drive.
 It is of type `ghw.DriveType` which has a `ghw.DriveType.String()` method that can be called to return a string representation of the bus.
 This string will be "HDD", "FDD", "ODD",